decadenza/PAF-Plate-And-Face-Recognition/README.md

 From the home, clicking on the rightmost button of each camera you can see all the events.
 At bottom left there is a button to delete all the events stored with that camera.
 ![Events](/Screenshots/events.png?raw=true "Camera events")

 You can process video files too.
 From menu, just select "Process files".
-The options are similar to the above, but you need to set a output destination.
+The options are similar to the ones above, but you need to set a output destination.

 ![File process](/Screenshots/fileprocess.png?raw=true "File process")